Cofucan/simple_shell/README.md

 !IMPORTANT
 - Remember to free the new environ you allocated when updating the env variables.
+- Try to see if you can free environ before the program ends.
+- Try to see if you can use VS Code to see what has been freed or not.

 By Uche Ofia and Nousair.